mks-mia/react_finalProject1/README.md

+# React_Final_Project(Moldule 1)

+This repository is part of my learning journey through the **"Developing Front-End Apps with React"** course by IBM on Coursera.
+It focuses on foundational skills for preparing and rendering front-end applications using React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.